Purchasing Spinning Fleeces

 Notes on the listings Please read.:

-The purebred fleece is graded as fine, med, or heavy within the micron range of the breed as given above.
-For instance, a fine BFL fleece will run around 21 microns.
+The purebred fleece is graded as fine, med, or heavy within the micron range of the breed.
+For instance, a fine BFL or Finn fleece will run around 21 microns.
 A fine BL fleece will run around 30 microns.

 Fine lamb tends to be tippy because the first growth is extremely fine.

-Click on the pictures to see a magnified view of the fleece.
+Click on the pictures under each to see a full screen view of the picture.